bolismauro/irrelevant/README.md

 `4 4 1 5 3 3 4 4 5 5 2 6 2 1 1 6 1 2`.

 Assuming that the recipient has the knowledge of which book (text) has been used, he can decode the message: the first character of the messages is the `1`st character of the `4`th word of the `4`th paragraph, and so on.

+There's no guarantee that multiple calls will provide the same encrypted message (and they won't).

+## Installation

+`npm install irrelevant`

 ## Usage